We bet you’ve never seen a waiver and disclaimer like ours:

 There are only three water stops, so it’s important to carry a water bottle and any food that you want.
 If you get dehydrated, it could be months before we find your pile of vulture-picked bones.
 (Ever had so much fun reading a disclaimer?)

 There are some road crossings.
-They might have police coverage on them.
+They might have police coverage.
 Or they might not.

 But even though you might get hurt or lost, you’re agreeing to all this crap because you want to run this race.
-You are therefore releasing and discharging all race officials, volunteers, sponsors and municipalities, as well as the rocks, roots, bugs, tree limbs, and other stuff, dead or alive, gnarly or not, that might poke an eye out or otherwise hurt you.
+You are therefore releasing and discharging all race officials, volunteers, sponsors and municipalities, and releasing the rocks, roots, bugs, tree limbs, and other stuff, dead or alive, gnarly or not, that might poke an eye out or otherwise hurt you.
 Because you know that trail running is a high-risk activity.

 When you agree to run, you are certifying that you are physically fit, responsible for your own actions, and have sufficiently trained for an event of this nature.
 In other words, you won’t sue any of the people or groups responsible for this race if you get hurt.
 And if you are under 18, then your parent or guardian is signing this release.

 You are accepting all these risks; known and unknown.
-And you are agreeing to all of this even though it is written in plain English instead of stupid legalese.
+And you are agreeing to all of this even though it’s written in plain English instead of stupid legalese.